 Pleomorphic adenomas, also known as benign mixed tumours (BMT's), are the most common salivary gland tumours.

 Pleomorphic adenomas account for 70-80% of benign salivary gland tumours and are especially common in the parotid gland (see below) 1,6.
-Patients are typically in their middle age 1, and prior head and neck irradiation is a risk factor for the development of these tumours.
+Patients are typically middle aged 1, and prior head and neck irradiation is a risk factor for the development of these tumours.

 Distribution among the salivary glands is as follows 1: